The Divinity of Jesus Christ: Paul & The Jewish Shema

 Overview

 Jesus claimed to be the Almighty God on several occasions by applying to himself the exclusive titles and descriptions of God from the Old Testament.
 Familiarity with the Old Testament is therefore vital for understanding and recognising Jesus' self-identification as the Almighty God in the New Testament.
-Jesus' decision to communicate his identity by using the thought categories and religious texts of Judaism makes perfect sense, for Jesus came as the Jewish Messiah and to minister firstly among the Jewish people.
-Like Jesus, the New Testament authors also describe Jesus as the Almighty God by using the exclusive titles and descriptions of God from the Old Testament.
+The decision of Jesus to communicate his identity by using the thought categories and religious texts of Judaism makes perfect sense, for Jesus came as the Jewish Messiah and to minister firstly among the Jewish people.
+Like Jesus, the New Testament authors also describe Jesus as the Almighty God by applying to Jesus the exclusive titles and descriptions of God from the Old Testament.

-The following is an example of the Apostle Paul identifying Jesus as the Almighty God (in union with the Father and the Holy Spirit) by applying to Jesus a title or description of God from the Old Testament.
+The following is an example of Jesus being identified as the Almighty God (in union with the Father and the Holy Spirit) by applying to Jesus a title or description of God from the Old Testament.

 Paul & The Jewish Shema

 Paul’s inclusion of God the Father and the Lord Jesus Christ does not violate the monotheism of the Jewish Shema.
 This is because the English word “one” in Deuteronomy 6:4 is the Hebrew word ‘echad’ and can be used to convey the idea of unity between parties (a compound unity).
 For instance, ‘echad’ is used in Genesis 2 when God states that “a man leaves his father and mother and is united to his wife, and they become one [echad] flesh” (Genesis 2:24).
-God expects the husband and wife (although two distinct persons) to be perfectly united (one/echad) in soul and body.
-Paul takes the meaning and use of the Hebrew word ‘echad’ and applies it to the unity that exists between God the Father and the Lord Jesus Christ as the One God (in union with the Holy Spirit - 1 Corinthians 2:10-13).
+God requires the husband and wife (although two distinct persons) to be united (one/echad).
+Paul takes the Hebrew word ‘echad’ and applies it to the unity that exists between God the Father and the Lord Jesus Christ as the One God.
+In short, Paul is highlighting that the One God is Multi-Personal.

 Bible Passages